copilotly/copilotly-resources/resources/installation/chrome-web-store.md

 ![Add to chrome](./img/add-to-chrome.png)

-- For faster access, click on the Pin icon to keep the Avana Wallet extension on your toolbar.
+- For faster access, **click on the pin icon** to keep the Copilotly extension on your toolbar.

 ![Pin to toolbar](./img/pin.png)